Behavioral Health Integration Program

 Given the negative consequences of substance use and addiction, and the prevalence of co-occurring substance use in adolescents with behavioral health problems, increasing the medical home’s capacity to manage these issues is a high priority.

-In a collaboration enabled initially by a grant from the Blue Cross Blue Shield Foundation, the PPOC partnered with the Adolescent Substance Use and Addiction Program (ASAP) at Boston Children’s Hospital.
-In this new multidisciplinary model, specially trained clinical social workers are integrated within the primary care team, to consult with medical staff, conduct evaluations and brief interventions, support the medical team in implementing substance use screening, and helping PCPs deliver brief interventions.
-The program aims to address all forms of substance use in children and teens, from the initiation of nicotine and alcohol use, to regular use of marijuana, cocaine, and opioids.
+To address this, the PPOC has joined forces with the Adolescent Substance Use and Addiction Program (ASAP) at Boston Children’s Hospital, to create a new model of primary care substance use intervention, called the Adolescent Substance Use and Addiction Program in Primary Care, or ASAP-PC.
+Through this approach, specially trained clinical social workers are integrated with the primary care team, to consult with medical staff, conduct evaluations and brief interventions, support the medical team in implementing substance use screening, and helping PCPs deliver brief interventions.
+ASAP-PC aims to address all forms of substance use in children and teens, from the initiation of nicotine and alcohol use, to regular use of marijuana, cocaine, and opioids.

 An important part of this effort, has been preparing pediatricians to provide medication assisted treatment for patients with opioid use disorders.
 Fewer than 2% of adolescents receiving treatment for opioid use disorders (OUDs) are prescribed medication, in spite of its efficacy, and the recommendations of the American Academy of Pediatrics (AAP).
 Currently, pediatricians make up less than one-percent of physicians dispensing this life-saving care.

 A team of pediatric addiction medicine specialists from ASAP will support each practice participating in this program.
-In 2018, the Substance Abuse and Mental Health Services Administration (SAMHSA) awarded a grant to fund the expansion of this substance use integration project to an additional 20-25 practices over the next five years.
+In 2018, the Substance Abuse and Mental Health Services Administration (SAMHSA) awarded a grant to fund the expansion of this initative to an additional 20-25 practices.
 This award will dramatically bolster our network’s capacity to address substance use and addiction in primary care.

-To learn more about this important project, or to participate, contact the Behavioral Health Integration Program.
+To learn more about BHIP and ASAP-PC, or to participate, contact the Behavioral Health Integration Program.

-The PPOC is one of the largest pediatric primary care physician organizations in the country, with more than 360 pediatric primary care physicians, 130 nurse practitioners and physician assistants working in community-based practices in 105 locations throughout Massachusetts.
+The PPOC is one of the largest pediatric primary care physician organizations in the country, with more than 360 pediatric primary care physicians, 130 nurse practitioners and physician assistants, and 100+ integrated behavioral health clinicians, working in community-based practices in 105 locations throughout Massachusetts.

 The PPOC has enabled us to offer multiple new services (counseling, care coordination, telepsychiatry, etc.) to our patients while also improving our business and clinical QI performance in a much more rigorous way than ever before.Peter Kenny